-The main uses of a registered unlimited company in business activities: in many ways, an unlimited company looks just the same as a limited company.
+The main uses of unlimited company in business activities: in many ways, an unlimited company looks just the same as a limited company.
 Look deeper below the surface, however, and it will become apparent that there are some key differences, which mean an unlimited company can be used in different ways to a limited one.

 Firstly, an unlimited company is ideal for people who want to keep their financial affairs secret.
 Under UK law, a private company is required to publish all of its key financial data for the public to see, usually on an annual basis.
 There is no such requirement, generally, for an unlimited company to do this.
 As such, unlimited companies have a real advantage, as they do not need to share data with their limited competitors, though they can see all the competitors' publicly-published data.